Studying Popular Music

 Outline of lectures:

-- Sounds of the City: Pop and modernity
+- Sounds of the City: Pop, Place and modernity

-- White Riot, Black Planet: Pop and Race
+- White Riot, Black Noise: Pop music and race

-- It Ain’t Where You’re From It’s Where You’re At: Hybridity and the Black Atlantic
+- It Ain’t Where You’re From, it’s Where You’re at: Hybridity, anti-essentialism and the Black Atlantic